krishatcher/all-hands-project-1-2025Spr/reports/experiment_design.md

 - **Varying Number of Strings:** Containers will be tested with different dataset sizes (2500, 5000, 10000) to observe scaling effects.
 - **Varying String Lengths:** Different string lengths (short, medium, long) will be tested to evaluate potential impacts of string size on comparison speed.

+We expect to need to run a total of 18 test runs in order to collect sufficient data to answer our research question.
+Details of those 18 runs are outlined below.
+Note that, for all runs, we will perform 3 sets of 10 experiments each.

+#### 3.1.1.
+Detailed Case Outline

+- Long List of Short Strings
+  - Data Container: run once for each of `set`, `list`, and `dict`
+  - Number of Strings: 10000
+  - String Length: Short
+- Medium List of Short Strings
+  - Data Container: run once for each of `set`, `list`, and `dict`
+  - Number of Strings: 5000
+  - String Length: Short
+- Short List of Short Strings
+  - Data Container: run once for each of `set`, `list`, and `dict`
+  - Number of Strings: 2500
+  - String Length: Short
+- Long List of Medium Strings
+  - Data Container: run once for each of `set`, `list`, and `dict`
+  - Number of Strings: 10000
+  - String Length: Medium
+- Medium List of Medium Strings
+  - Data Container: run once for each of `set`, `list`, and `dict`
+  - Number of Strings: 5000
+  - String Length: Medium
+- Short List of Medium Strings
+  - Data Container: run once for each of `set`, `list`, and `dict`
+  - Number of Strings: 2500
+  - String Length: Medium
+- Long List of Long Strings
+  - Data Container: run once for each of `set`, `list`, and `dict`
+  - Number of Strings: 10000
+  - String Length: Long
+- Medium List of Long Strings
+  - Data Container: run once for each of `set`, `list`, and `dict`
+  - Number of Strings: 5000
+  - String Length: Long
+- Short List of Long Strings
+  - Data Container: run once for each of `set`, `list`, and `dict`
+  - Number of Strings: 2500
+  - String Length: Long

 ### 3.2.
 Procedure

 1. Populate selected container (List, Set, Dict) with a random dataset of strings.